ShurayukiHime/iot-ble/BLE Specification summary - sort of.md

 Similar to `hcitool` but a bit more useful.

 - `hciconfig -a` shows all active devices and their properties.
 You can obtain some more information with `hciconfig devInt0 commands` and `hciconfig devInt0 features`.
 It is important to pay attention to two characteristics:
-	- If the device is UP RUNNING or DOWN, and in this latter case whether it has been assigned a MAC address (most fortunate case)
+	- If the device is UP RUNNING or DOWN, and in this latter case whether it has been assigned a MAC address (most fortunate case).
 	- If you know that your device supports LE, but no information is provided about it, you should know that something is not working.
 In regular cases, many lines of description are returned when invoking this command, including some about LE features.
 - Device can be restarted or enabled via `hciconfig`, but this rarely works if there is a low-level problem with the bluetooth demon.
 Commands `hciconfig devInt0 reset` and so on.

 ### hcidump
 Even less simple command, still more useful.
 Keep it in mind if you manage to get your bluetooth working fine. `hcidump` prints dumps of data exchanged between the laptop (or whatever) receiver and the mobile device.
 They can be either raw hex or pretty printed.
-They mostly correspond with what you'd find with wireshark.
+They mostly correspond with what you'd find with Wireshark.

 ### gatttool ---incomplete